skalsech/WPlace-AutoBOT/README.md

 <br>

 <p align="center">
-  <sub><strong>It wasn't me who "hacked" WPlace and placed that giant Herobrine there...<br>
-  But if you're wondering: yes!
-These scripts were made by a Brazilian and VietNamese.
+  If you're wondering—yes!
+These scripts were created by a team consisting of Brazilians, Vietnamese, and Indonesians.
 HUEHUE!</strong></sub>
 </p>

 ---